luca3m/luca3m.github.io/_posts/2013-12-02-redis-scheduler.markdown

 To achieve this primitive, basic Redis commands are not useful, we need to use a script:

 {% highlight lua %}
-local res = redis.call('ZRANGEBYSCORE',KEYS[1],0,ARGV[1],'LIMIT',0,1)
-if #res > 0 then
-  redis.call('ZADD', KEYS[1], ARGV[2], res[1])
-  return res[1]
+-- Get first element with score > now(), passed by client as ARGV[1] local res = redis.call('ZRANGEBYSCORE',KEYS[1],0,ARGV[1],'LIMIT',0,1) -- If there is an element, then lock it for a while.
+Means updating its score -- to now+<lock_delay>, passed by client as ARGV[2] if #res > 0 then redis.call('ZADD', KEYS[1], ARGV[2], res[1]) return res[1]